 Rocky trail to the falls

 Where there are big steps or lots of large rocks, look to the side of the path.
-Other hikers often create flatter gutter trails next the main trail.
+Other hikers often create flatter gutter trails next to the main trail.

 Take the trail down until you hit a T-intersection with a bench.
 This is where the trail will loop back to if you hike the longer 3.5-mile loop.
 To reach the waterfall, follow the trail to the right.